adityadhopade/interview_deck/monitoring_kuberetes.md

 192.168.49.2
 ```

-### TO access the Promethues Dashboard in the Browser
+### TO access the Prometheus Dashboard in the Browser

 ```
 # MINIKUBE IP: NODE_PORT